Mateusz837/northwind-sql-analytics/README.md

 # Northwind SQL Analytics

 ## Overview

 This repository contains a SQL data analysis case study based on the classic Northwind sample database.
 The project focuses on applying analytical and business-oriented SQL techniques to answer real-world questions related to revenue, customer behavior, retention, and operational performance.

-The analysis was designed as a portfolio project for Data Analyst / BI Analyst roles, emphasizing query readability, logical structure, and business interpretation rather than query optimization alone.
+The analysis was designed as a portfolio project for Data Analyst / BI Analyst roles, emphasizing query readability, logical structure, and business interpretation, alongside solid SQL practices.

 ---